skalarproduktraum/phd-thesis/chapters/track2track.md

 The challenges of this step are twofold:

 * Image data from fluorescence microscopy can be very inhomogeneous, with inhomogeneity stemming from both the distribution of fluorescent proteins, and from the diversity of cell shapes.
-Deriving general algorithms that can capture both regular and very deformed cells is a highly challenging task.
+Deriving general algorithms that can capture both regular and very deformed cells or nuclei is a highly challenging task.
 * Manually curation of cell lineages is very tedious at the moment, as the users have to go through each timepoint and connect cells between the timepoints.
 This is often done on a per-slice basis and by mouse, leading to a time-consuming process.
 Manually tracking a single cell through 100 timepoints with this process can take up to 30 minutes, and tracking a single dataset whole can take many months.

 ## Design Space